wezu/koparka/README.md

 A heightmap and/or level editor for Panda3D

-Koparka (polish for excavator) is a Heightmap terrain editor made in and for Panda3D, but it can bu used by any other software that uses a heightmap.
+Koparka (polish for excavator) is a Heightmap terrain editor made in and for Panda3D, but it can be used by any other software that uses a heightmap.

-At this point it's in a working state (basic functionality) but far from finished.
+The (WIP) manual is avaible in the manual directory.
+You can also view the manual online [here](http://htmlpreview.github.io/?https://github.com/wezu/koparka/blob/master/manual/index.html)